Women of a Certain Age Panel Event – Monday 20th January 2025 – Event Recap

-Join Women in the Food Industry in the first floor events room at The Lucky Saint* for an essential panel discussion on “Women of a Certain Age”.
-We will bring together industry leaders and experts to explore the critical issue of an ageing population and how older women are regarded in hospitality, the media and the food industry.
-This event aims to foster dialogue, share best practices, explore lived experiences, and develop actionable strategies so that women of all ages have the opportunity to thrive in the sector.
+On January 20th 2025 Women in the Food Industry held an essential panel discussion on “Women of a Certain Age” on the first floor events room at The Lucky Saint.
+The event brought together industry leaders and experts to explore the critical issue of an ageing population and how older women are regarded in hospitality, the media and the food industry.
+Alongside the panel the lively audience at the sold-out event shared best practices, explored lived experiences, and started the discussion towards actionable strategies so that women of all ages have the opportunity to thrive in the sector.

 Rosalind Rathouse has 50 years of teaching experience both in secondary schools and in her own study-skills practice, plus a huge passion for food and cooking, which led to founding her first food business in the 1980s: Piemaker, making and supplying wholesale pies and cakes to the likes of Harrods, Waitrose and the Orient Express.